Top 10 bad driving habits

 The law on indicating – or failing to

-Motoring lawyer Jeanette Miller says: "I think the reason this motoring misdemeanour tops the chart of bad driving habits is the element of inconsideration and laziness of the driver who fails to indicate.
+"I think the reason this motoring misdemeanor tops the chart of bad driving habits is the element of inconsideration and laziness of the driver who fails to indicate" says Jeanette.

 "Indicating is covered by Rules 103-106 of the Highway Code.